Car Hire at Burlington Airport

 This information is correct as of August 2015

-Whether you want to catch a baseball game in Montpelier, dine in style in elegant Montreal or have a hip night out in Burlington, you can find the best car hire at Burlington Airport with Skyscanner.
+Whether want to experience the Blues Bars of Chicago, the baseball in St Louis or the hiking trails of Burlington, you can find the best car hire at Burlington Airport with Skyscanner.

 Where to hire a car at Burlington Airport

-There are nine car hire companies with desks at Burlington Airport; Alamo, Avis, Dollar, Enterprise, Budget, Hertz, National, Thrifty and Advantage.
-All of the desks are inside the terminal, so you don’t need to go far to pick up your car.
+There is just one car hire company with a desk at Burlington Airport: Avis.
+The desk is inside the terminal, so you don’t need to go far to pick up your car.

 Petrol stations near Burlington Airport